kcl-ddh/kiln/docs/source/running.rst

 such a file is provided at ``webapps/solr/conf/solr.xml``.

 Further, there are good reasons to run a proxying web server in front of Tomcat, for caching, load balancing, and/or URL rewriting.
+It is advised that Solr and RDF4J not be exposed to any clients (including users) that are not local (eg Cocoon).
+If this is required, in the case of Solr, a more recent version of Solr should be used than that which comes with Kiln.

 .. _Jetty: http://www.eclipse.org/jetty/
 .. _Apache Tomcat: http://tomcat.apache.org/